+44 (0) 20 3350 1108

 A protégée of Mstislav Rostropovich and Seiji Ozawa, described as “a magnetic presence” and “a constantly fascinating sound technician” (New York Classical Review), Alena Baeva is fast emerging as one of the finest violinists of her generation.

-Born in Russia in 1985 to a musical family, Baeva took her first violin lessons at the age of five under renowned pedagogue Olga Danilova in Alma-Ata, Kazakhstan.
-From 1995 she studied with Professor Eduard Grach at the Central School of Music, Moscow, and from 2002-2007 at the Moscow State Tchaikovsky Conservatoire.
-In addition to her formal education, Baeva studied in France at the personal invitation of Mstislav Rostropovich in 2003, and began attending Seiji Ozawa’s Academy in Switzerland in 2007.
+Born in Russia to a musical family in 1985, Baeva took her first violin lessons at the age of five under renowned pedagogue Olga Danilova.
+From 1995, she studied in Moscow with Professor Eduard Grach at the Central School of Music, and from 2002-2007 at the Moscow State Tchaikovsky Conservatoire.
+In addition to her formal education, Baeva studied in France at the personal invitation of Mstislav Rostropovich in 2003, began attending Seiji Ozawa’s Academy in Switzerland in 2007, attended the Keshet Eilon Music Center in Israel under Shlomo Mintz, and had lessons in Paris with Boris Garlitsky.

 Aged 16, Baeva won the Grand Prix at the 12th International Henryk Wieniawski Competition (2001), as well as the Prize for Best Performance of a Contemporary Work.
-She went on to take the Grand Prix at the Moscow International Niccolò Paganini Competition (2004), including a Special Prize allowing her to perform on the 1723 Wieniawski Stradivari for one year, and was also awarded both the Gold Medal and the Audience Prize at the Sendai International Violin Competition (2007).
+Following this, she went on to take the Grand Prix at the Moscow International Niccolò Paganini Competition (2004), including a Special Prize allowing her to perform on the 1723 Wieniawski Stradivari for one year, and was awarded both the Gold Medal and the Audience Prize at the Sendai International Violin Competition (2007).

-Other conductor collaborations to date include Vladimir Fedoseyev, Pablo Heras-Casado, Krzysztof Penderecki, Sakari Oramo, and Kazuki Yamada, and chamber music partnerships have featured such esteemed musicians as Martha Argerich, Yuri Bashmet, Steven Isserlis, Nikolai Lugansky, and Misha Maisky.
-Baeva’s regular sonata partner is 2013 Van Cliburn Winner Vadym Kholodenko, with whom she has established a musical partnership of more than a decade.
+In addition to the distinguished maestros listed above, Baeva’s conductor collaborations to date also include Vladimir Fedoseyev, Pablo Heras-Casado, Jacek Kaspszyk, and Kazuki Yamada.
+Her chamber music partnerships include such esteemed artists as Martha Argerich, Yuri Bashmet, Steven Isserlis, Daishin Kashimoto, Misha Maisky, Lawrence Power, Julian Steckel, and Yeol-Eum Son – and Baeva’s regular sonata partner is Vadym Kholodenko (2013 Van Cliburn Winner), with whom she has established a musical partnership of more than a decade.
+Baeva enjoys regular collaborations with the Orchestra of the XVIII Century, performing a variety of repertoire on period instruments.

-Alena Baeva plays on the ex-William Kroll Guarneri del Gesù of 1738, on generous loan from an anonymous patron with kind assistance of J&A Beares.
+Alena Baeva plays on the “ex-William Kroll” Guarneri del Gesù of 1738, on generous loan from an anonymous patron with the kind assistance of J&A Beares.

 Karłowicz: Symfonia "Odrodzenie", Violin Concerto